Connect the entrepreneurship and innovation community in Nebraska through storytelling and events

 Silicon Prairie News is a program of the The Nebraska Journalism Trust, a nonprofit organization with a mission to uncover truth, amplify diverse voices and enrich life in Nebraska.

 The Trust believes that accurate, reliable news and information is a public good.
 As such, it makes all of its journalism free to the public, and distributes its work with a Creative Commons license.
 Our goal is to maintain and grow high-quality journalism in Nebraska for the long haul.

-In January 2008, Jeff Slobotski began documenting his travel to other creative communities across the U.S. on his blog, Midwest to Manhattan.
-It wasn’t long before his focus turned to his home state of Nebraska and the amazing talent he knew was in his own backyard.
-Joining up with Dusty Davidson of BrightMix in July 2008, the two launched Silicon Prairie News to highlight entrepreneurs and creatives in their own backyards.
+In January 2008, Jeff Slobotski began documenting his travel to creative communities across the US on his blog, Midwest to Manhattan.
+In July 2008 he joined up with Dusty Davidson, and they launched Silicon Prairie News to highlight entrepreneurs and creatives in their own backyard.

 In 2009 Silicon Prairie News launched Big Omaha, an annual conference that brings together founders, investors, and entrepreneurial leaders from across the nation.